-If this organization says no to your appeal, it means the organization agrees with our decision not to approve your request.
-(This is called "upholding the decision."
-It is also called "turning down your appeal.")
+If this organization says no to part or all of your appeal, it means they agree with our decision not to approve your request (or part of your request).
+(This is called upholding the decision.
+It is also called turning down your appeal.).
+In this case, the independent review organization will send you a letter:

-If the Independent Review Organization "upholds the decision" you have the right to a Level 3 Appeal.
-However, to make another appeal at Level 3, the dollar value of the drug coverage you are requesting must meet a minimum amount.
-If the dollar value of the drug coverage you are requesting is too low, you cannot make another appeal and the decision at Level 2 is final.
-The notice you get from the Independent Review Organization will tell you the dollar value that must be in dispute to continue with the appeals process.
+- Explaining its decision. - Notifying you of the right to a Level 3 appeal if the dollar value of the drug coverage you are requesting meets a certain minimum.
+If the dollar value of the drug coverage you are requesting is too low, you cannot make another appeal and the decision at Level 2 is final. - Telling you the dollar value that must be in dispute to continue with the appeals process.

-Step 3: If the dollar value of the coverage you are requesting meets the requirement, you choose whether you want to take your appeal further.
+Step 4: If your case meets the requirements, you choose whether you want to take your appeal further.

-- There are three additional levels in the appeals process after Level 2 (for a total of five levels of appeal). - If your Level 2 Appeal is turned down and you meet the requirements to continue with the appeals process, you must decide whether you want to go on to Level 3 and make a third appeal.
-If you decide to make a third appeal, the details on how to do this are in the written notice you got after your second appeal. - The Level 3 Appeal is handled by an Administrative Law Judge or attorney adjudicator.
+- There are three additional levels in the appeals process after Level 2 (for a total of five levels of appeal). - If you want to go on to a Level 3 appeal the details on how to do this are in the written notice you get after your Level 2 appeal decision. - The Level 3 appeal is handled by an Administrative Law Judge or attorney adjudicator.
 Section 9 in this chapter tells more about Levels 3, 4, and 5 of the appeals process.

-SECTION 7 How to ask us to cover a longer inpatient hospital stay if you think the doctor is discharging you too soon
+SECTION 7 How to ask us to cover a longer inpatient hospital stay if you think you are being discharged too soon

 When you are admitted to a hospital, you have the right to get all of your covered hospital services that are necessary to diagnose and treat your illness or injury.
-For more information about our coverage for your hospital care, including any limitations on this coverage, see Chapter 4 of this booklet: